 Pre-Game Rules Checklist

-Avoid mid-game arguments by verifying these five points before the first deal:
+Avoid disputes by verifying these settings before the first deal:

-• [ ] Blinds: What are the specific SB and BB values?
+- [ ] Blinds: What are the current SB and BB values?

 Common Mistakes to Avoid